-Today, AGL is hosting the Electric Vehicle Council’s second workshop on Electric Vehicle Charging and the Grid.
-The workshop will bring together businesses from across the electric vehicle (EV) supply chain to identify opportunities for action.
+Recently, AGL hosted the Electric Vehicle Council’s second workshop on Electric Vehicle Charging and the Grid.
+The workshop brought together businesses from across the electric vehicle (EV) supply chain to identify opportunities for action.

-While the first workshop primarily focussed on public charging, this second workshop delves deeper into residential charging and the benefits it can bring to the grid and to customers.
+While the first workshop primarily focused on public charging, this second workshop delved deeper into residential charging and the benefits it can bring to the grid and to customers.